-Our staff should understand when it is appropriate to make a referral to the Channel programme.
+Our employees should understand when it is appropriate to make a referral to the Channel programme.
 Channel guidance is available at: Channel Guidance.

-E-learning channel awareness programme for staff is available at: Channel General Awareness.
+E-learning channel awareness programme for employees is available at: Channel General Awareness.

 Channel is a programme which focuses on providing support at an early stage to people who are identified as being at risk of being drawn into terrorism.
 It provides a mechanism for schools to make referrals if they are concerned that an individual might be susceptible to radicalisation.
 An individual's engagement with the programme is entirely voluntary at all stages.
 An individual will be required to provide their consent before any support delivered through the programme is provided.

-In addition to information sharing, if a staff member makes a referral to Channel, they may be asked to attend a Channel panel to discuss the individual referred to determine whether support is required k) Child -on -child abuse
+In addition to information sharing, if an employee makes a referral to Channel, they may be asked to attend a Channel panel to discuss the individual referred to determine whether support is required k) Child -on -child abuse

-Our staff will co-operate with local Channel panels as required.
+Our employees will co-operate with local Channel panels as required.

-At Perry Hall Multi-Academy Trust we believe that all children have a right to attend school and learn in a safe environment.
+At PHMAT we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other children.
 We recognise that some children will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the Trust's relevant policy e.g. behaviour policy.

-ALL staff recognise that children can abuse their peers and that it can happen inside and outside of school.
+ALL employees recognise that children can abuse their peers and that it can happen inside and outside of school.

-All staff should be clear as to the policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.
+All employees should be clear as to the policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.

-ALL allegations will be taken seriously, in Perry Hall Multi-Academy Trust schools we understand that 'abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
+ALL allegations will be taken seriously, in PHMAT schools we understand that 'abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
 We have a zero tolerance approach to this behaviour.
 ALL allegations will be carefully considered and all decisions will be made on a case by case basis in consultations with social care.
 Referral under safeguarding arrangements may be necessary, key specific considerations will include:

-- □ The age, maturity and understanding of the children; and - □ Any disability or special needs of the children exploitation, causing someone to engage in sexual activity without consent; and consensual and nonconsensual sharing of nude and semi-nude images/videos.
+- The age, maturity and understanding of the children; and - > Any disability or special needs of the children